alliedvision/VmbPy/README.md

 using the `.whl` with included libs, it can be found in `/site-packages/vmbpy/c_binding/lib`.
 If you're using the `.whl` without included libs, it is located in the `/api/bin` directory of your Vimba X installation.

+Alternatively it is also possible for the user to provide a `VmbC.xml` configuration with the help of `VmbSystem.set_path_configuration`.

 ## Running the test suite